TENNESSEE AMBULANCE SERVICE ASSOCIATION

 Section III-Officers of the Board: The President or Vice-President and Secretary or designee shall be physically present and act at all meetings of the Association and Board of Directors.

 Section IV-Quorum: A majority of the active members either in person or proxy at any regular or special meeting shall constitute a quorum for the transaction of business in this Association.
+The exception will be the Annual Association meeting held at the Mid-Winter Conference where the quorum to conduct business will be defined as the majority of active members registered for the conference.

 Section V-Quorum for Board Meetings: Eight (8) Directors physically present at any regular or special meeting of the Board of Directors shall constitute a quorum for the transaction of business.